murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 ## Preparing for a Perilous Journey
-It's assumed that you all make general preparations for your trip.
-You stock up on rations, water skins, camping supplies, etc. Everything you might need for general travel.
-If you want to prepare specific things, however, that is also possible.
+When you go on a Perilous Journey, you'll need to at least stock up on rations, water skins, camping supplies, etc. Everything you might need for general travel.
+If you're unable to make these basic preparations - either because you're in a hurry or because there's no settlement around to get them - the **Quartermaster** will have to make their **Travel Check** with Disadvantage.
+Likewise if you don't have basic tools for navigation, the **Wayfinder** makes their **Travel Check** with Disadvantage.

+You can also prepare extra resources for travel, should you want or need them.
 You might want to bring a cart to carry more supplies, or you might want to seek out an explorer or scholar to see if they can provide you with more in-depth knowledge on the dangers that you might encounter.
 You could also procure pack beasts or hirelings to aid in your travel, study the weather, et cetera.
 Some of these preparations might simply provide a narrative permission but not mechanically affect your journey.
 Others might give you Advantage on specific rolls related to the trip, or add landmarks to your map that were previously unknown to you.
 An appropriate ability check might be warranted for certain preparations.

 ## Charting the Course